-Where it gets expensive is in Cebu city and Manila.
-In these cities the average rent for a one-bedroom in a decent area is going tor run you about $400 a month.
+Where it gets expensive is in Cebu City and Manila.
+In these cities, the average rent for a one-bedroom in a decent area is going to run you about $400 a month.
 However, as I mentioned before in my Living in Manila Hacks article, Manila can be astronomically expensive.
 If you want to live in the trendy areas of the city such as BGC you can expect to pay anywhere from $800 to $2200 for an apartment there!
 Don’t despair, you can still live in Manila on a tight budget.
 Read how in the article I referenced above.
 You can get away with $200 a month for food almost anywhere in The Philippines.

 Medical Insurance in The Philippines